 The CUWRI adopts a multistage approach when choosing the sample unit.
 Within each CMA, a collective agreement for each specific trade is selected.
 Within this collective agreement, the industrial sector is chosen, followed by the type of worker.
 This is usually the journeyman which is the fully trained (e.g., non-apprentice) tradesperson.
 The basic wage rates and the supplements are then collected for the journeyman.

 There is no questionnaire for the Construction Union Wage Rate Index.
 The data are obtained from the wage rates and supplements information contained in the collective agreements that have been signed and are in place in the various jurisdictions.

-Data collected for this survey are obtained either from Excel files or copies of the collective agreements received by emails from the respondents, or from collective agreements that we find ourselves on the websites of various construction or labour relations associations of each province.
+Data collected for this survey are obtained either from Excel files or copies of the collective agreements received by emails from the respondents, or from collective agreements that are found on the websites of various construction or labour relations associations of each province.

-The microdata are verified by the survey analyst and any inconsistencies are clarified with the respondent.
+The microdata are verified by the data production officer and the survey analyst.
+Any inconsistencies are clarified with the respondent.

 During periods where agreements are under negotiation and current contracts have expired, the last prevailing rates are carried forward until a new agreement is in place.

 Weights are calculated for each trade and census metropolitan area (CMA) combination.
 These are used to calculate indexes at the provincial, regional and Canada levels for each trade.
 Each weight is based on the product of the number of workers employed in given trade and CMA; and an annual average hourly construction wage rate from the CUWRI for the same trade and CMA combination.